 Rich Walkling, MLA, CFO / Planning Director

 Rich Walkling has been directing resource management and restoration projects for twenty years.
 He has managed watershed and estuarine projects in California, the Great Lakes basin, and southern Africa.
 His planning work, particularly in environmental justice settings, has been studied by PhD students, featured in documentaries, and the subject of an exhibit at the Oakland Museum of California.
 Rich is a former appointed member of the East Bay Regional Park District Park Advisory Committee, former board chair of Urban Tilth in Richmond, former vice president of the Golden Gate Audubon Society, and former board member of Citizens for East Shore Parks.
 Rich leads RDG’s business management and environmental planning.

 Matt Thomas, PE, Principal Civil & Hydraulic Engineer

 Matt Thomas is a licensed civil engineer committed to creek and river restoration.
 He holds an MS in civil engineering with an emphasis in water resource management from Colorado State University and a genuine passion for rivers.
 He brings nearly a decade of civil engineering consulting experience to RDG.
 He also has nearly thirty years of on-the-river experience as a whitewater river guide and professional whitewater kayaker.
 Through determination and hard work he is returning to the civil engineering profession following a spinal cord injury.
-He is excited to bring his education, professional experience, passion, and determination to bear on RDG projects.
+Matt leads RDG’s hydraulic modeling and civil engineering projects.